-(f) If a homestead is occupied by two or more renters, who are not husband and wife, the rent shall be deemed to be paid equally by each, and separate claims shall be filed by each.
+(f) If a homestead is occupied by two or more renters, who are not married to each other, the rent shall be deemed to be paid equally by each, and separate claims shall be filed by each.
 The income of each shall be each renter's household income for purposes of computing the amount of credit to be allowed.

 "Disabled claimant" means any claimant who has a disability.

 (a) Inability to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months, or

 (b) Blindness; and the term "blindness" means central acuity of 20/200 or less in the better eye with the use of a correcting lens.
 An eye which is accompanied by a limitation in the fields of vision such that the widest diameter of the visual field subtends an angle no greater than 20 degrees shall be considered as having a central visual acuity of 20/200 or less.